ZhirenXu/OSU_Latern_XML_Metadata_Scraper/README.md

 Allow user to choose what to do when fail to get attributes
 Fix typo

-### Note: All test file is in "file" folder.
+### Note: All test file is in "Test File" folder.
 Copy them to "Script & Function" folder for trial run.

 ## Instruction: